-Karen Remmler’s interdisciplinary research and teaching in English and German focuses on the politics and culture of memory in the aftermath of atrocity and war in European and Asian contexts; all aspects of German literature, languages, and culture within transnational contexts, as well as 19th century critical social thought through the lens of contemporary social critics.
-Focusing on the remembrance of the victims of the Holocaust through literature, film, sites of memory, and family memoirs, she has published on how the dead are remembered in literary works by contemporary Jewish German authors and in the work of W.G.
-Sebald.
+Karen Remmler’s interdisciplinary research and teaching in English and German focuses on the politics and cultures of transnational memory in the aftermath of atrocity and war in European contexts; all aspects of German literature, languages, and culture within transnational contexts, as well as 19th century critical social thought through the lens of contemporary social critics.

-Forthcoming articles explore the normative forms of memorializing the past in the national public spheres of unified Germany in contrast with individual struggles to work through family survivor and perpetrator histories.
-Moving beyond Germany and the example of the Holocaust, she explores the interrelationship between national processes of transitional justice and the work of memory represented in films made by the descendants of genocide survivors and perpetrators in non-western contexts, such as Rwanda or Cambodia.
+In particular, she explores the normative forms of memorializing the past in the national public spheres of unified Germany in contrast with individual struggles to work through family survivor and perpetrator histories.
+Moving beyond Germany and the example of the Holocaust, she also explores the interrelationship between national processes of transitional justice and the work of memory represented in films made by the descendants of genocide survivors and perpetrators in non-western contexts, such as Rwanda or Cambodia.
 She is currently working on a project that connects research on transitional justice across the disciplines with the study of emotion in memoires and documentaries produced by descendants of victims and perpetrators.

 Remmler is the author of Waking the Dead: Correspondences between Walter Benjamin's Concept of Remembrance and Ingeborg Bachmann's "Way's of Dying" (Ariadne Press, 1996) and the coeditor, with Sander Gilman, of Reemerging Jewish Culture in Germany: Life and Literature since 1989 (NYU Press, 1994).
 In 2002, she also coedited, with Leslie Morris, the anthology,Contemporary Jewish Writing in Germany (University of Nebraska Press, 2002).
 Her recent articles focus on memorial spaces and Jewish identities in post-Wall Berlin and the metaphor of burial in the poetry of Inge Mueller and Ingeborg Bachman.
 In addition, Remmler recently completed essays on the late German writer, W.G.
 Sebald, the Austrian filmmaker, Ruth Beckermann, and the Jewish German writer, Esther Dischereit.